tripal/mainlab_tripal/README.txt

 Download
 --------------------
-The MainLab Tripal module can be download from GitHub: https://www.github.com/mainlab-dev/mainlab_tripal
+The MainLab Tripal module can be downloaded from GitHub: https://www.github.com/mainlab-dev/mainlab_tripal

 Installation